Last Updated on

 What’s your favorite Traverse City activity?
 We’d love to hear about it!

 Ready for your very own Northern Michigan getaway in Traverse City?
-Now’s your chance!
-Enter to win a stay at The Grand Traverse Resort and Spa, a 900 acre resort, with something for everyone in the family.
+Check out The Grand Traverse Resort and Spa, a 900 acre resort, with something for everyone in the family.
 With three golf courses, a full-service spa, a water playground, their own private beach, a shopping area, and access to as many sweets as you want at Dylan’s Sweet Candy Bar and Café, you’ll never need (or want) to leave!

 Watch this video to learn more about Grand Traverse Resort and Spa.